jquery/learn.jquery.com/page/effects/built-in-effects.md

 handler functions, we can turn it into a jQuery object via $(this).

 ```
-// Running code when an animation is complete">
+// Running code when an animation is complete
     $('div.old').fadeOut(300, function() { $(this).remove(); });
 ```